KB-WEB-DEVELOPMENT/commerzbank-securities-tracker/README.md

 Laravel Domain Driven Design (DDD) project which makes use of (German bank) Commerzbank Securities API.

-To read about Commerzbank Securities api:  https://developer.commerzbank.com/products/sandbox/securities-api/v4/try-this-api
+To read about Commerzbank Securities API:  https://developer.commerzbank.com/products/sandbox/securities-api/v4/try-this-api

 Through the API, Commerzbank customers can retrieve information about: